 Understanding the different strains used in Medical Cannabis is really important in the patients treatment.
-Sativa and indica are different species of cannabis with distinct properties and experiences.
-Sativa strains are known to have a higher THC to CBD ratio, while Indica strains usually have a lower THC to CBD ratio.
+Sativa and indica are different species of cannabis with distinct properties and experiences Sativa strains are usually uplifting and energizing while Indica strains are more relaxing and sedating.
 This results in distinctly different effects and experiences so its really important when choosing your medicine.
-Make sure to medicate with products from a strain that will produce the symptom relief you need for.
+Make sure to medicate with products from a strain that will result in the effects you are looking for.

 Sativas strains are known for their uplifting mental effects.
 The invigorating, cerebral effects of the sativas make these strains ideal for social gatherings and creative pursuits like music, art and writing.

 The plant tends to be tall and gangly, with skinnier leaves.
 Originating in the warm and sunny climates of Southeast Asia, Central America, and Mexico, these plants are sun-worshippers.
 They regularly grow between 8 and 12 feet tall, but in optimal conditions outdoors, 18-foot monsters are not unheard of.